barryclark/jekyll-now/_posts/2016-08-06-NodeJS-Startup-And-Gulp-Config.md

 ```

 This installs and allows us to use the gulp-live-server module which will
-allow us to use a livereload feature.
+allow us to use a livereload feature and at the same time allow us to server
+the app from gulp.

 Next we define the only task called *serve* and the few initial steps that
 start our app using the express.js configuration in server.js